Francis de Sales: Bishop of Geneva

 He worked closely with the Order of Friars Minor Capuchin, which was very active in preaching the Catholic faith in his diocese.
-They appreciated his cooperation so much that in 1617 they made him an official associate of the Order, the highest honor possible for a non-member.
+It appreciated his cooperation so much that in 1617 it made him an official associate of the Order, the highest honour possible for a non-member.
 It is said that at Evian, on the south shore of Lake Geneva, Francis of Assisi appeared to him and said: "You desire martyrdom, just as I once longed for it.
 But, like me, you will not obtain it.
 You will have to become an instrument of your own martyrdom."
 During his years as bishop, de Sales acquired a reputation as a spellbinding preacher and something of an ascetic.
 His motto was, "He who preaches with love, preaches effectively."
 His goodness, patience and mildness became proverbial.

 Author

-These last qualities come through in Sales' books, the most famous of which was Introduction to the Devout Life, which – unusual for the time – was written for laypeople, especially for women.
-In it he counseled charity over penance as a means of progressing in the spiritual life.
-Sales also left the mystical work, the "Treatise on the Love of God", and many highly valued letters of spiritual direction, including those with Jane Frances de Chantal compiled in the Letters of Spiritual Direction.
+These last qualities come through in de Sales' books, the most famous of which was Introduction to the Devout Life, which, unusually for the time, was written for laypeople, especially for women.
+In it, he counseled charity over penance as a means of progressing in the spiritual life.
+De Sales also left a mystical work, the Treatise on the Love of God, and many highly valued letters of spiritual direction, including those with Jane Frances de Chantal compiled in the Letters of Spiritual Direction.

 Founder

-Along with Chantal, Sales founded the women's Order of the Visitation of Holy Mary (Visitandines) in Annecy on 6 June 1610.
-Denis-Simon de Marquemont, the archbishop, required the order's members maintain cloistered lives.
+Along with Chantal, de Sales founded the women's Order of the Visitation of Holy Mary (Visitandines) in Annecy on 6 June 1610.
+Archbishop Denis-Simon de Marquemont required the order's members to maintain cloistered lives.

-Sales also established a community of men, an Oratory of St. Philip Neri, at Thonon-les-Bains, with himself as the superior or Provost.
-This work, however, was crippled by his death, and that foundation soon died out.
+Sales also established a community of men, an Oratory of St. Philip Neri, at Thonon-les-Bains, with himself as the superior, or Provost.
+That work, however, was crippled by his death, and the community soon died out.

 Death

-In December 1622 de Sales was required to travel in the entourage of Charles Emmanuel I, Duke of Savoy, for the Duke's Christmas tour of his domain.
+In December 1622, de Sales was required to travel in the entourage of Charles Emmanuel I, Duke of Savoy, for the Duke's Christmas tour of his domain.
 Upon arrival in Lyon, de Sales chose to stay in the gardener's hut at the Visitandine monastery in that city.
 While there he suffered a stroke, from which he died on 28 December 1622.